nik01010/pyBuildReleaseTest/README.md

 - Using object-oriented programming to encapsulate queries in classes
 - Setting up a logger with custom message formatting, applied throughout all layers of code
 - Writing unit tests for basic functions and integration-style tests for database queries
-- Creating a Continuous Integration (CI) pipeline that builds, checks and tests the R package, runs linting rules, and test coverage analysis
+- Creating a Continuous Integration (CI) pipeline that builds, checks and tests the Python package, runs linting rules, and test coverage analysis

 ## Installation
 ### Local Build